ChandanPavuluri/RNA-Seq_DEA_Pathway/README.md

 # Pathway Mapping

-Need to convert the EnsemblID to entrez ID so that we can mapthese genes to pathways.
+Need to convert the EnsemblID to entrez ID using AnnotationDbi pacakge usinhg mapIds function so that we can mapthese genes to pathways.
+There are lot of other packges like mygene which can also convert to entrezIds.

 Clusterprofiler reads the Kegg annotation online.
 KEGG Enrichment Analysis of a gene set.
 Input is a vector of genes, the enrichkegg will return the enrichment KEGG categories.
 Both upregulated and downregulated can be known by doing it separately.